ZERO-DAWN-X/employee-work-recognizer/README.md

 ---

 ## Usage
-- Deploy the system in your office or organization to monitor employee work activities.
+- Deploy the system in your office or organization to monitor and manage employee work activities.
-- Use the GUI to control video feeds and review activity logs.
+- Use the GUI to control video feeds, manage employee profiles, track attendance, schedule shifts, and review activity logs and performance analytics.
+- Integrate with HR and payroll systems for seamless workforce management.
 - Future updates will add advanced activity detection, centralized logging, and reporting.

 ---